openshift/ptp-operator/test/DEVELOPERS.md

 ### Dual NIC Boundary Clock
 Dual NIC BC are similar to boundary clocks except that their provide more master ports to synchronize more ordinary/boundary clocks.
 Network cards are usually limited to a maximum of 4 ports sharing a PTP Hardware clock.
 If more than 4 downstream clocks need to received synchronization 2 NIC can be configured together using the Dual NIC BC pattern.

 A primary Boundary clock receives synchronization from a master clock and a secondary boundary clock also receives updates from a Master clock which synchronizes its PHC.
 However, the secondary BC does not run phc2sys to synchronize its PHC with the OS clock.
-If the Primary connection to the Grandmaster is lost, the secondary BC acts as the primary.
+Note: this is not a high availability configuration.
+If the Primary connection to the Grandmaster is lost, the secondary BC will not take over its role.
+The interfaces served by the primary card will just loose lock.
 ![overview_duanicbc](doc/dualnicbcoverview.svg)

 ## Project organization